We're offering 100 full scholarships for students from Turkey and Syria.

 You can send a copy of the certification or certified statement to our Admissions office so you can continue with your Bachelor studies.
 You can also send Admissions your Cambridge Candidate Number, the Cambridge Centre Number, and your date of birth so they can review your results for you.
 There are certain countries where Cambridge does not allow our team to verify the results online.
 In these cases, students should verify their results on their own and send them to us: Bahamas, Botswana, Brunei, Lesotho, Malaysia, Mauritius, Namibia, and Swaziland.

-How much time do I have to complete the High School Diploma Study Pathway?
+How much time do I have to complete A-Levels?

 Do I need to achieve specific grades in the final Cambridge exams?